 - Armor upgrades.
-Armor is straight subtractive in this game, so a target with just 1 armor point takes, instead of 9 + 3 + 1 damage, 8 + 2 + 0.
+Armor is straight subtractive, so a target with just 1 armor point takes, instead of 9 + 3 + 1 damage, 8 + 2 + 0.

 - In the sequel, Spore Crawlers.
 Muta harass was a little too prevalent in Zerg-v-Zerg matches, and so Spore Crawlers, the Zerg anti-air turret, were buffed to do 45 damage a hit to other Zerg units.
 A single Spore Crawler can now kill a Mutalisk in 3 hits.